saintsfan342000/MPL-a-al-SKK/README.md

 # MPL-a-al-SKK
 Getting Matplotlib to meet the maniacal figure standards of Dr. Stelios Kyriakides

+## Now with a tutorial!
+See "Tutorial.ipynb" for a little walkthrough.

 My grad school advisor is a great man and a brilliant engineer.
 We should all be so lucky as to find the passion for our work that he has for his.
 It's a privalege to work for him.

 But the way he makes plots totally sucks.
 I won't name the software, but let's just say that it makes me wish I could use excel.
 He uses it because he likes to tinker with plots: add arrows on the axis labels, put annotations all over the place, etc.  It's excessive, IMO:  the annotations detract from the often-significant message of the plot.
 But that's his taste, so it is what it is and I don't fight it.
 But Kaleidagraph...oh man.
 I'll fight it til the day I die (or graduate, whichever comes first).